GEOSwift/GEOSwift/README.md

 To make a contribution:

 * Fork the repo
-* Start from the `master` branch and create a branch with a name that describes your contribution
+* Start from the `main` branch and create a branch with a name that describes your contribution
 * Run `$ carthage update`
 * Sign in to travis-ci.com (if you've never signed in before, CI won't run to verify your pull request)
-* Push your branch and create a pull request to `master`
+* Push your branch and create a pull request to `main`
 * One of the maintainers will review your code and may request changes
 * If your pull request is accepted, one of the maintainers should update the changelog before merging it